 Leica M Typ 240 vs Sony A7R II

 The Leica M (Typ 240) and the Sony Alpha A7R II are two enthusiast cameras that were officially introduced, respectively, in September 2012 and June 2015.
-The M Typ 240 is a rangefinder-style mirrorless, while the A7R II is a mirrorless interchangeable lens camera.
+The M Typ 240 is a rangefinder-focusing mirrorless, while the A7R II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 23.7 megapixels, whereas the Sony provides 42.2 MP.